 To give a few examples: the game claims Ragnarok will be between the Aesir and the Vanir (the original has the Aesir against the Jotuns), Surt was in frost-encased Jotunheim (when Surt was a fire giant), and makes Frey and Freya into Aesir (they're Vanir).
 Oh, and Odin has both eyes.

 Even worse, in the original Japanese version, Frey and Freya's names were swapped.
-In either case Frey is female and doesn't really fit the character, but although Freya is an appropriate name for the chief goddess, it's not for a glorified gate guard.
+In either case Frey is female and doesn't really fit the mythological figure, but although Freya is an appropriate name for the chief goddess, it's not an appropriate name for a glorified gate guard.

 In Heroes of Might and Magic, Nagas are portrayed as the Dungeons and Dragons monster, Mariliths.
 In fact, Nagas and Garudas are presented as Anthropomorphic monsters often.
 Garudas have actually been brought back to their origins because this ties better with the possibility that they might be Ancient Astronauts.